 Employees who, on July 1, 2012, have vacation balances that exceed their maximum shall have until June 30, 2013 to use sufficient vacation satisfy the maximum allowed.
-If an employee does not satisfy the maximum by June 30, 2013, they-he/she shall retain his/hertheir existing earned vacation, but shall not earn any additional vacation until the employee's vacation balance is under the maximum vacation accrual allowed.
+If an employee does not satisfy the maximum by June 30, 2013, they shall retain their existing earned vacation, but shall not earn any additional vacation until the employee's vacation balance is under the maximum vacation accrual allowed.